turbot/steampipe-cloud-sdk-go/README.md

-# Go SDK for Steampipe Cloud
+# Go SDK for Steampipe Cloud [DEPRECATED]

+**This SDK has been deprecated and replaced by https://github.com/turbot/pipes-sdk-go.
+This was part of our [renaming](https://turbot.com/blog/2023/07/introducing-turbot-guardrails-and-pipes) of Steampipe Cloud to Turbot Pipes.**

 Steampipe Cloud is a hosted version of Steampipe (https://steampipe.io), an open source tool to instantly query your cloud services (e.g. AWS, Azure, GCP and more) with SQL.
 No DB required.

 For help on getting started with Steampipe Cloud, please visit https://steampipe.io/docs/cloud/getting-started.

-## Note

-This SDK has been deprecated and replaced by https://github.com/turbot/pipes-sdk-go.
-This was part of our [renaming](https://turbot.com/blog/2023/07/introducing-turbot-guardrails-and-pipes) of Steampipe Cloud to Turbot Pipes.

 ## Getting Started